QAQYYC/QAQYYC.github.io/_pages/about.md

   - /about.html
 ---

-I'm **Yu Yechen**, a junior undergraduate interested in artificial intelligence.
+I'm **Yechen Yu**, a junior undergraduate interested in artificial intelligence.

 In my freshman year, I joined the ACM association and won **the bronze medals** of ICPC Hong Kong Regional Competition and CCPC Zhengzhou Regional Competition in my sophomore year.
 Meanwhile, I spent a year of research in the time series group at Wuhan University of Technology, focusing on **time series forecasting model architecture**.